 This is particularly the case for disasters and violent conflicts which, the summary document states with high confidence, are not significantly influenced by human-caused climate change.

 Perhaps the press release mentions neither disasters nor violent conflict because they represent comparatively positive news among the bleakness.
-Ultimately, “taking action now” means applying for prevention.
+Ultimately, “taking action now” means applying the science of disasters and conflict for prevention.
 Then, we save lives and livelihoods, no matter what climate change does.

 (This is an opinion piece and the views expressed above are the author's own.
 The Quint neither endorses nor is responsible for them.
 This article was originally published on The Conversation.
 Read the original article here.)